You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 The hostname will be set as requested on the first boot.

-Just remember to change it if you have several Raspberry Pi, as it will use it every time you flash a new SD card (if you chose “to always use” in the first list).
+Just remember to change it if you have several Raspberry Pi, as it will use it every time you flash a new SD card.

 The only issue with this solution, is that it works on Raspberry Pi OS, should work with other Debian-based distributions (not all the time) and won’t work on custom images and other systems.
 So, check the following solutions if you are not using Raspberry Pi OS.